I am a critical care anesthesiologist interested in improving healthcare communication.

 4. Intensivist:

 I am board certified in critical care medicine.
 As part of a multidisciplinary team, I take care of patients on life support, and help their families cope with sometimes devastating illness.
+I really enjoy attending in the trauma ICU, but any ICU is great!

 5. Mentor: